Buckwich/motionPause/README.md

 MotionPause is an open-source Android app that brings a distinctive motion-based sleep timer to your audio experience, effortlessly enhancing your listening sessions across music, podcasts, and audiobooks in other apps.

+> [!IMPORTANT]
+> This project is currently in development and is not yet available on the Google Play Store.
+Please await further updates.

 ## Key Features

 - **Motion-Based Sleep Timer:** Set and control your pause with simple motions, ensuring a tranquil audio experience.